c-sanders88/c-sanders88/README.md

 - 👋 Hi, I’m @c-sanders88
 - 👀 I’m interested in ...
-A carrer in Web Development and Learning To Code Efectivly on a High Scale Level  !
+A carrer in Web Development and Learning To Code Effectively on a High Scale Level  !
 - 🌱 I’m currently learning ...
 I am currently learning to code through the Devslope Academy , Currently Educated in Html and Css Focused on Learning Git and Java
 - 💞️ I’m looking to collaborate on ...
 Html/Css Projects Including Responsive Web Pages .
 - 📫 How to reach me ...
 You can reach me at | cameronsanders2188@gmail.com |